Dispatch Statistics

 CCPD total event count – this data refers to the number of incidents that were created by dispatchers in the Computer Aided Dispatch (CAD) system.
 The total is comprised of several types of incidents, some of which include reports handled by the police and fire departments in the field, traffic stops, pedestrian checks, non-emergency fire responses and documentation reports handled by dispatchers over the phone.

 CCPD reports taken – this data is pulled from the Total Event Count; only some of the total CAD events result in a report being taken by the Police Department.
-The Fire Department and Desert Hot Springs have a similar documentation for their report statistics (listed below.)
+The Fire Department has similar documentation for their report statistics (listed below.)

 Dispatch